arbet/wordpress-linkedin-login/readme.txt

 1. After creating the application, you will be able to see your API key and secret.
 Copy and paste them into your plugin.

 == Changelog ==

+= 0.8.8 =
+ * Fixed a bug in freemius integration which showed an error for users who did not have Piklist installed

+= 0.8.7 =
+ * Added Freemius Integration

 = 0.8.6 =